Disclaimer

 "Only one way of eating has ever been proven to reverse heart disease in the majority of patients: a diet centered around whole plant foods.
 If that’s all a whole-food, plant-based diet could do—reverse our number-one killer—shouldn’t that be the default diet until proven otherwise?
 The fact it may also be effective in preventing, treating, and arresting other leading killers seems to make the case for plant-based eating simply overwhelming." (s)

-Make it Healthy
+Keep it Healthy & Ethical

-Whatever your reason may be for going vegan, I hope you will consider learning as much as you can about all of these things; especially the health.
+Whatever your reason may be for going vegan, I hope you will consider the ethics along with learning as much as you can about health.
 Optimum health enables you to sustain this lifestyle in the most powerful way.
-In turn you will gain unfettered access to new levels of empathy, compassion, and integrity; and actualize your utmost potential.
+Ethics ground your reason if times get tough enabling you to endure whatever it may take for you to succeed.

-By shedding away this profound dissonance you now foster a non-violent world more than ever through these simple life changes.
+By shedding away this profound personal and cultural dissonance you now foster a non-violent world more than ever through these simple life changes.
 Think about endless trillions of sentient animals, earthlings, beings continuously tortured and slaughtered.
 Starting with you now, this cruelty is no longer necessary and in fact harmful to the very people consuming and therefore supporting it.

 Vegan Fails